rails/rails/guides/source/command_line.md

 The +console+ command lets you interact with your Rails application from the command line.
 On the underside, +rails console+ uses IRB, so if you've ever used it, you'll be right at home.
 This is useful for testing out quick ideas with code and changing data server-side without touching the website.

-INFO: You can also use the alias "c" to invoke the console: <tt>rails c</tt>.
+INFO: You can also use the alias "c" to invoke the console: `rails c`.

 You can specify the environment in which the +console+ command should operate.